rwieruch/blog_robinwieruch_content/react-graphql-client-library.md

 export default withClient(Query);
 {{< /highlight >}}

 The Query component receives a GraphQL query and optional variables as props.
-Once it mounts, it executes the query  using the GraphQL client instance injected with the `withClient` Higher-Order Component to the props.
+Once it mounts, it executes the query  using the GraphQL client instance injected with the `withClient` higher-order component.
 If the request resolves successfully, all data and GraphQL errors are stored in the local state of the Query component.
 Otherwise, a network error is stored in the local state, in an array of errors.
 Also, a `loading` boolean tracks the request state.
 The Query component uses the render prop as a children function to pass in the local state of the component.
 The user of the Query component decides what should be rendered in response to the information (data, loading, errors) from the children function.

 In your App component's file, you can import the component, pass in a query and optional variables, and let the Query component execute the GraphQL query once it mounts.
 You will receive the information from the Query component in the children function during each render.